Matt Howarth: Career

 James Wallis of Hogshead Publishing designed a roleplaying game based on Howarth's Bugtown comics.
-Wallis brought his Bugtown game to Phage Press in 1992 to be produced, but creative differences kept Wujcik from agreeing with him so Wallis pulled out of Phage in 1994.
-Wallis brought his Bugtown game to Wizards of the Coast, but he found no success there either as Howarth was unable to come to an agreement with Wizards on royalties.
-In 1996, Erick Wujcik convinced Howarth to relicense the Bugtown rights to him, although Wujcik never actually published a game based on the comic.
-Howarth did write and draw a Bugtown/Amber crossover called "Amber Raves of Pain" for Amberzine #6 (February 1994) through #9 (January 1997).
+Wallis brought his Bugtown game to Phage Press in 1992 to be produced, but Erick Wujcik had creative differences with Wallis so he pulled the deal from Phage in 1994.
+Wallis brought his Bugtown game to Wizards of the Coast, but was not successful there either, as Howarth was unable to come to an agreement with Wizards on royalties.
+In 1996, Wujcik was able to talk Howarth into licensing the Bugtown rights to him again, although Wujcik never actually published a game based on the comic.
+Howarth did write and draw a crossover between Bugtown and Amber titled "Amber Raves of Pain" which was published in Amberzine from issue #6 (February 1994) through #9 (January 1997).

 In 1994–1995, Antarctic Press published Howarth's four-issue series Konny and Czu.
 The MU Press imprint Aeon Press published Howarth's six-issue limited series Comix of Two Cities in 1996.
 The DC Comics imprint Helix released Howarth's three-issue limited series Star Crossed in 1997.

 In the 2000s, Howarth published the six-issue series Bugtown and the second-volume of Keif Llama: Xeno-Tech (also six issues), both with MU Press.

 Since 2008 Howarth has published a number of prose novels and short story collections through a print on demand service.

 In 2012, Sonoluxe Records released Howarth's 110 page graphic novel The Last of the Neon Cynics as a PDF File on an Enhanced CD also featuring nine pieces composed by musician Bill Nelson as a soundtrack.
 Set in the 23rd century, the Science-Fiction Western features an intergalactic cowboy called Cassidy.
 The same year, Howarth contributed a comic to accompany Arthur Brown's CD The Magic Hat.